Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	UI application and Postman queries use common APIM endpoint for termonology service operations and FHIR service Operations.

-	The UI application demonstartes $lookup and $translate operations, those operations are routed to external terminology service by APIM.
+	The UI application demonstartes $lookup ,$translate operations and $Batch Translate operations, those operations are routed to external terminology service by APIM.

 	The UI Application also demonstartes operations for searching Observation resources from FHIR service and saving translated Observation resources to FHIR service, the search and save operations are routed to AHDS FHIR Service by APIM.